pip-services/pip-services-docs/content/en/python/commons/validate/_index.md

 Schema to validate user defined objects.

 #### [OnlyOneExistsRule](only_one_exists_rule)
-Validation rule that checks that at exactly one of the object properties is not None.
+Validation rule that checks that exactly one of the object properties is not None.

 #### [OrRule](or_rule)
 Validation rule to combine rules with OR logical operation.